 So the women of Kasyapa's court were depicted like Apsaras, celestial nymphs showering flowers from above on the human beings below while Kasyapa the god-king lived in his magnificent Sky Palace on top of a cloud.

-The prominent but unobtrusive display of this tattoo, proudly worn, was meant to clearly identify these ladies as belonging to the king.
+The prominent but unobtrusive display of this tattoo, worn with pride, was meant to clearly identify these ladies as belonging to the king.
 They were ladies of the king's harem, dressed in their finest.
 They were to be admired but not touched.
 For this reason, they were depicted in true form, voluptuous and desirable, but shorn of any earthly sexuality.
 They were not intended to be titillating.
-Depicted as supernatural they are portrayed with flowers to shower upon the humans below.
+Depicted as supernatural beings they are portrayed with flowers to shower upon humans below.
 They were intended to evoke a sense of wonderment and to project the opulence and grandeur of Kasyapa the all-powerful god-king.
 They are a celebration of beauty.

 The Sigiriya Frescoes bear some resemblance to the Gupta style of painting in the Ajanta Caves in India.
 Given the close proximity of the two countries and the fact that at the time in the 5th century both shared the Buddhist faith there is little reason to doubt that the Sigiriya Frescoes were influenced by the paintings at Ajanta.
 The Sigiriya Frescoes, however, are judged to be far more vibrant, fluid, and lifelike than their counterparts in the Ajanta Caves.

 These paintings offer a rare glimpse of ancient Sinhala art at its zenith.
 The bold representation of well-formed bodies, ample bosoms and full lips are unusually provocative.
 They are the only open display of female sensuality depicted in Sri Lankan art.
 (Numerous female figures of a religious nature exist but they follow a strictly stylized form).